Informal education: Advantages

 If a person masters a skill by becoming deeply engaged in solving a problem, then giving students real world issues or opportunities to solve problems in their own lives and communities would significantly motivate and help them to master new concepts.
 Teaching students new scientific concepts by using cultural tools could eliminate the time spent trying to figure out whether concepts are useful or not.
-This may motivate learners and help them to master what we teach from the start.
+This approach may motivate learners and help them to master what is taught from the start.
 If we applied English and grammar lessons to effectively communicate with others in the community, students would be more inclined to effectively master these concepts since they would be using them for individual or group purposes.
 Finally, formal schooling, unlike an informal school setting, discourages students from learning and problem solving on their own.

+Informal learning can open up a plethora of intellectual growth in those that seek to learn outside a standard academic setting.
+Pursuits can be influenced by a smaller class size to be the best that they can be, with instructors better able to see to the individual care of each of their students.